michaelkolesidis/javascript-software-synthesizer/README.md

+# Mascot
+Can there be a respectful project without a mascot?
+Of course not.
+Thus, we are to present you Jesse the Lizard, the official mascot of the JSS-01 project!
+Jesse goes by the pronouns "they/them" and can be found lying around in all sorts of places around the project.
+Look out for them!

 # Special Thanks To
 * [Mohammed Amine Grid](https://github.com/mohammed-amine-grid), for his guidance and dedication throughout this journey.
 * All the students and the tutors at the [Social Hackers Academy](https://github.com/SocialHackersAcademy), for creating a nice little community of passionate people offering their best for each other.